learn-co-curriculum/dsc-git-branches/README.md

 ## Introduction

-So far we've primarily presented git as a version control system.
-Not only is git a good version control system, it is also a marvelous tool for collaboration and team development.
+So far we've primarily presented Git as a version control system.
+Not only is Git a good version control system, it is also a marvelous tool for collaboration and team development.
 In fact, it was originally designed by Linus Torvalds for coordinating development for the Linux kernel.
-A primary mechanism through which git collaboration can effectively be organized is the concept of branches.
+A primary mechanism through which Git collaboration can effectively be organized is the concept of branches.

 Two golden practices in collaborating with `git` are:

 1. Keep the `master` _branch_ functional at all times
 2. Keep lines of work (_branches_) separate from each other

 Let's explore `git` _branches_ and we'll come back to review why these golden practices are so helpful.

 ## Objectives